nbperry/mfly-interactive/README.md

 ## Testing Interactives on iOS (Availability: iOS (662))

+**Note: Only the Interactives that leverage the new HTTP scheme are supported.**

 mfly-interactive can speed up testing of Interactives on iOS.
 Specifically it provides the following 2 features:

 1. Interactives will live reload in the iOS app upon file save.